SystemFw/blog/content/staging/oop-data-oriented.md

 - Unfortunately, cool ideas are often presented as universal truths that ought to apply to every field of software engineering.
 Instead, they are typically borne out of a specific context.
-Strive to really understand that context, and you will find ways to apply those ideas in interesting, unexpected places that share just a tiny bit of that context.
+Strive to really understand it, and you will find ways to apply those ideas in interesting, unexpected places that share just a tiny bit of that context.
 Equally as importantly, you will know when you can safely dismiss them as well.